 or send cheques made payable to the 'St George Foundation' to:

 St George Foundation, Haze-Lea, Hill Pound, Swanmore, Hants SO32 2UN (please write 'Ebola Crisis' on the back of the cheque).

-Many thanks from all at St George.
+Many thanks from all of us at the St George Foundation.

 We have established a Small Business Initiative where we help families set up their own businesses in order to help support children that have been reunified with them.